 Two cons, but so many pros:

 Gold Membership privileges.
 Being a Gold Member of D23 means added benefits like getting into D23 Expo an hour early.
 If you think that’s nothing, you haven’t tried to get some of the limited edition stuff they have for sale.
 Or get an early Stage or Shop Pass.
 Or…well you get the picture.
 But on top of that Gold Members have discounts at places General Members do not.
-Places like the Disney Store, Ghirardelli’s, ESPN Zone, House of Blues, UVA Bar, Ralph Brennan’s Jazz Kitchen, and the Walt Disney Family Museum are just a few.
+Places like the Disney Store, Ghirardelli’s, UVA Bar, Ralph Brennan’s Jazz Kitchen, and the Walt Disney Family Museum are just a few.
 You also get a special annual membership gift each year you renew.
-This year in honor of Mickey Mouse, t was the Disneyland Pitch Portfolio and last year it was an 18-month calendar highlighting the attractions of the parks.
-They used to give you jumbo collectible pins, but haven’t done that for a while.
+If you’re joining in 2019, you’re in for a special treat as D23 is celebrating their 10 year anniversary!
+A complete set of pins highlighting their journey is being given to every Gold Member.
+I can’t wait for the UP pin!